Upcoming Deadlines:

 How are PLC courses structured?

-PLC courses are facilitated by a dedicated team of teaching assistants, who provide feedback on assignments and guide learning.
-Course outcomes are determined on a Pass or No Pass basis.
+PLC courses are facilitated by a dedicated team of HKS teaching assistants, who provide feedback on assignments and guide learning.

 How long will coursework take each week?

 Learners should expect to spend an estimated 10 to 12 hours per week on online and offline activities and assignments.
-Most of your weekly work will be self-paced and asynchronous, with the exception of a required virtual live meeting with peers over the weekend.
-Each new course week officially begins on Tuesday morning at 9 AM ET and closes the following Tuesday at 9 AM EST. Given the fast-paced nature of the program and the dedication required by learners every week, learners should weigh the decision to take PLC courses with the existing demands of their personal and professional lives in mind.
+Most of the weekly work is self-paced and asynchronous, with the exception of a required weekly live session with peers over Zoom.
+Each new course week begins on Tuesday at 9 AM ET and closes the following Tuesday at 9 AM EST. Given the fast-paced nature of the program and the dedication required by learners every week, learners should weigh the decision to take PLC courses with the existing demands of their personal and professional lives in mind.

 I have a prior commitment during part of the course.
 Can I make up my work the following week or work ahead of the course pace?

 For all PLC courses, new modules will be released on a regular, weekly schedule.
 Because of the nature of the learning experience, learners must fully participate in each of the six weeks of the course and submit work by the weekly deadlines.
-Exceptions to weekly deadlines cannot be made, and assignment work cannot be made up at the end of a course or after its conclusion.
+To help everyone stay on track and to honor the learning experience, we do not accept late work or provide extensions.

 What happens if I find I cannot commit to completing my work every week?

-PLC courses require regular weekly participation by learners.
-If a learner has been inactive in the course for more than one week, HKS reserves the right to withdraw that learner from the course with no refund of enrollment fees.
-This is to ensure that all learners are actively engaging with the course content and their small groups during a course run.
+PLC courses require ongoing active participation by learners each week.
+Participation includes completion of individual activities and assignments as well as weekly group work.
+If a learner has been inactive in the course for more than one week, HKS reserves the right to withdraw that learner from the course with no refund.

 What do I receive upon completion of a course?

-Upon successful completion of a course, you will receive email verification informing them of their final outcome in the course.
-The PLC program does not provide formal transcripts or certificates for completing courses in our program.
-Upon successful completion of all six courses and the capstone assessment, learners will receive the Public Leadership Credential, in the form of a digital certificate, that reflects the work they have done.
+Upon successful completion of a course, learners receive email verification informing them of their final course outcome.
+Please note that PLC does not provide certificates of completion at the course level.
+Upon successful completion of all six courses and the capstone assessment, learners will receive the Public Leadership Credential, in the form of a digital certificate.

 What is the credential and how can I complete it?